 As you're backing up in a parking lot, you accidentally hit a car parked behind you.
-You get out of your car and see that there's been no serious damage to the vehicles.
+You get out of your car and see that there's been no serious damage to the vehicle.
 Are you free to leave?
-Leaving the accident scene is against the law in every state.
-Read on to find out how hitting a parked car can turn into a hit and run accident.

-Generally, a hit and run accident is one in which you leave the accident scene before having fulfilled the duties imposed by law, such as rendering aid or giving identification.
-Be mindful of your state traffic laws because your state may impose fines, penalties, and even jail time if you leave the accident scene without making an effort to fulfill your duties.
+Be mindful of your state traffic laws.
+Your state may impose fines, penalties, and even jail time if you leave the accident scene without making an effort to fulfill your duties.

 Legal Duties After Hitting a Parked Car

-If you hit an unattended, parked car, you should first check if anyone, including yourself, is injured.
+If you hit an unattended parked car, you should first check if anyone is injured.
 If so, call for medical help immediately.
-Next, you need to make a reasonable effort to identify the owner of the vehicle and notify them about what happened.
+Next, make a reasonable effort to identify the owner of the vehicle and notify them about what happened.
 If you're unable to find the owner of the vehicle, leave a written notice of the following information:

 - Your name and contact information